-As macular degeneration develops, clear, normal vision (shown left) becomes impaired by a general haziness.
-With advanced macular degeneration, a blind spot typically forms at the center of your visual field (shown right).
+As macular degeneration develops, clear, typical vision (left) becomes impaired by a general haziness.
+With advanced macular degeneration, a blind spot forms at the center of the visual field (right).

 Dry macular degeneration is a common eye disorder among people over 50.
-It causes blurred or reduced central vision, due to thinning of the macula (MAK-u-luh).
-The macula is the part of the retina responsible for clear vision in your direct line of sight.
+It causes blurred or reduced central vision due to the breaking down of the inner layers of the macula (MAK-u-luh).
+The macula is the part of the retina that gives the eye clear vision in the direct line of sight.

-Dry macular degeneration may first develop in one or both eyes and then affect both eyes.
-Over time, your vision may worsen and affect your ability to do things, such as read, drive and recognize faces.
-But this doesn't mean you'll lose all of your sight.
-Vision loss is typically central and people retain their peripheral vision.
-Some people have only mild central vision loss, while in others it can be more severe.
+Dry macular degeneration may start in one eye before developing in the other eye.
+It also may develop in both eyes at the same time.
+Over time, vision may worsen and affect the ability to do things, such as read, drive and recognize faces.
+But having dry macular degeneration doesn't mean you'll lose all your sight.
+Vision loss is typically central, and people retain their peripheral vision.
+Some people have only mild central vision loss.
+In others, it can be more severe.

 Early detection and self-care measures may delay vision loss due to dry macular degeneration.